 Since its founding in 1977, the Lackawanna College Police Academy has graduated over 200 classes in the Act 120 Basic Training Program.
 Through each of its locations in Scranton and Hazleton, the Police Academy has graduated more than 4,000 individuals and has provided continuing training to tens of thousands of police officers throughout the Commonwealth.
-The Police Academy offers both full- and part-time programs, running on average two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Hazleton.
+The Police Academy offers both full- and part-time programs, running on average two full-time and one part-time class each year in Scranton and two full-time and one part-time class each year in Hazleton.